 A few children might need to take high-dose steroids in the long term – for example, a higher dose in their daily preventer inhaler, steroid tablets for longer than three months, or three or four courses of steroid tablets in a year.
 In these cases, steroids can have some side effects and part of your child’s management plan should include your child’s doctor explaining the possible side effects, as well as all the solutions you can try if side effects do occur.

-If you’re weighing up the pros and cons of your child taking steroids, it might help you to remember that:
+If you’re concerned about your child taking steroids, it might help you to remember that:

 - taking a regular lower dose of steroids in a preventer inhaler to manage their symptoms well can mean your child will need to take fewer steroid tablets overall and lower your child's risk of a potentially life-threatening asthma attack